florenciacomuzzi/k8s-environment-terraform/README.md

 ---

 ## Security
+* The GKE node pool service account is used by the nodes in the cluster to authenticate and interact with GCP services.
+Workloads can impersonate a different service account using Workload Identity thus overriding the use of the node pool service account.
-The `private-k8s-cluster` module creates a jump host to connect to the cluster's master node.
+* The `private-k8s-cluster` module creates a jump host to connect to the cluster's master node as the master node can only be accessed from within the VPC.
+* A user authenticates with the jump host using Identity-Aware Proxy.

 ---